Skip to main content

 Current Focus

-COMING SOON: Fire Station Construction and Rehabilitation Grant
+Fire Station Construction and Rehabilitation Grant Application Period is Now OPEN

 The Fire Station Construction and Rehabilitation Grant program provides grants up to $350,000 for the construction or rehabilitation of fire stations.

-Rules for the program are now finalized and you can view them by clicking here
+Rules for the program are available by clicking here

 In order to be eligible to receive these grants you MUST have an active registration with SAM.gov and also be registered with the state’s Grantee Portal.
 Failure to achieve these registrations will make you ineligible to receive a grant so get started as soon as possible as SAM.gov registration can take time.